How to Enable Non-Native Accent Recognition in Windows 11

 AI Accent Identification Technology and Limitations

-Windows 11’s feature for non-native accent recognition uses basic AI, but it’s not perfect because many systems struggle with different accents.
+Windows 11’s feature for non-native accent recognition uses basic AI (artificial intelligence), but it’s not perfect, as many systems struggle with different accents.

 Improving Your Setup